-We have audited the financial statements of Pinewood Laboratories Limited for the financial year ended 31 March 2016, which comprise the Statement of income and retained earnings, the Balance sheet. and the related notes.
-The relevant financial reporting framework that has been applied in their preparation is the Companies Act 2014 and Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' issued by the Financial Reporting Council.
+We have audited the financial statements of Pinewood Laboratories Limited for the financial year ended 31 March 2017, which comprise the Statement of income and retained earnings, the Balance sheet and the related notes.
+The relevant financial reporting framework that has been applied in their preparation is Companies Act 2014 and FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' issued by the Financial Reporting Council and promulgated by the Institute of Chartered Accountants in Ireland.